PhonologicalCorpusTools/CorpusTools/docs/source/feature_selection.rst

 classes of sounds that differ along some dimension (e.g., comparing front vs. back non-low vowels, i.e., [i, e] on the one hand vs. [u, o] on the other).

-To do this in an analysis window, click on "Add pair of features" to open the "Select feature pair" dialogue box.
+To do this in an analysis window, click on "Add sets of segments based on features" to open the "Select feature pair" dialogue box.

 At the top of the box, there is a place to enter the feature(s) along